usnistgov/OSCAL/docs/content/documentation/schema/profile-layer/profile/_index.md

 ![This is the alt text.](profile-model.svg)
 {{% /usa-grid-column %}}
 {{% usa-grid-column class="col-8, padding-left-2" %}}
-An OSCAL catalog is organized as follows:
+An OSCAL profile is organized as follows:
 - **Metadata**: Metadata syntax is identical and required in all OSCAL models.
-It includes information such as the file's title, publication version, publicaiton date, and OSCAL version.
+It includes information such as the file's title, publication version, publication date, and OSCAL version.
 Metadata is also used to define roles, parties (people, teams and organizations), and locations.
 - **Import**: Identifies a catalog or other profile from which controls are to be imported.
 A control must be imported to be included in a baseline.
 All parameters and back-matter resources cited by an imported control are also imported.
 - **Merge**: Provides directives as to how controls should be organized.
 It also provides directives for resolving conflicts where two or more variations of a control are imported as a result of multple import statements.
 - **Modify**: Provides the ability to tailor imported controls, including their parameters, control requirement definitions, references, control objectives, and assessment actions.
 - **Back Matter**: Back matter syntax is identical in all OSCAL models.
-It is used for attachments, citations, and embeded content such as graphics.
+It is used for attachments, citations, and embedded content such as graphics.
 {{% /usa-grid-column %}}
 {{% /usa-grid-row %}}